 3. Not Being Wise with the Small Projects or Temporary Needs

-In such a case, instead of buying a 3D printer and learning the whole technology (which might be time consuming), I will suggest you get your requirements printed from a 3D Printing Service or buy parts from someone else that has a 3D printer.
-There are lots of options to choose from.
+In such a case, instead of buying a 3D printer and learning the whole technology (which might be time-consuming), I will suggest you get your requirements printed from a 3D Printing Service or buy parts from someone else that has a 3D printer.

 4. Lack of Passion, Dedication, and Persistency